aaronralls/aaronralls.github.io/_posts/2019-01-10-how-to-start-a-blog-for-free.md

 Wait!
 Is this going to be all technical?

-Yes this will get technical and if this is not comfortable for you then I would recommend going with the WordPress.com free site.
+Yes, this will get technical and if this is not comfortable for you then I would recommend going with the WordPress.com free site.

 You can always move from the WordPress site to the GitHub Page blog as I did.